gradualgames/lynnslegacy/README.md

 - Simulate a 320x200 graphics mode with 256 palettized colors
 - Load palette, sprites, maps and music of the game
 - Partially load enemy xml
-- Has enough state callbacks implemented so that one gcopter enemy flies around with map collision
+- One map is loaded and all gcopter enemies and healthguy can move around.
-- Partially loads hero xml.
-You can move Lynn around and the camera follows her.
+- Lynn can walk around and kill enemies and pick up health.

 This is a Love2D project.
 So to work on it, you will need to install LÖVE: https://love2d.org/ The language is Lua.

-The current goal is to get Lynn herself walking around the map and eventually fighting with the gcopter enemy.
+The current goal is to get most functionality for the first hard coded map working.
+This includes being able to talk to the health guy and buy health upgrades, use the game menu and use the save game feature with the save point.
+After that, the goal will be to implement teleports and sequences, which are responsible for moving to different maps and for scripted cut scenes.

 The original FreeBASIC source code and win32 installer is included in the repository for convenience.